andygnewman/CV-Andy-Newman/README.md

 # Andy Newman

-A career change junior developer with 9 years of commercial experience in eCommerce.
+A career change junior developer, who after 20 years commercial experience, including 9 years in eCommerce, is ready to embark on a technical path.
 I've generated fantastic revenue and customer performance from websites with a emphasis on clear vision, analysis, project management and execution.
-I'm looking for a junior developer role in an agile, fast paced environment where I can continue to develop my code craftsmanship, see the results of my work, whilst using my previous skills to help drive the organization's commercial success.
+I'm now looking for a junior developer role in an agile, fast paced environment where I can continue to develop my code craftsmanship, see the results of my work, whilst using my previous skills to help drive the organization's commercial success.

-## Skills
+## Key Skills

 ### Test and Behaviour Driven Development